Jollywatt/typst-fletcher/src/edges.typ

   node.style.extrude = (outset,)
   node.name = none
   node.body = none
+  node.style.stroke = purple.transparentize(50%) + 0.5pt
   Nodes.draw-node-at(node, node.pos, debug: false)
 }

 /// Draw an edge, snapping each end to given CeTZ objects.
+///
+/// The first and last segments of the edge are tested for intersection with the
+/// first and last elements of `snap-to`, respectively.
+If no intersections are found,
+/// the first/last vertices of the edge are left as is; otherwise, they are replaced
+/// with the farthest intersection from the original vertex.
 #let draw-edge-with-intersection-snapping(
   ctx,
   edge,
   /// Shapes to snap the start and end of the edge to, respectively. -> (cetz, cetz)
   snap-to: (none, none),
-  debug: false,
 ) = {

-  let test-path = (edge.draw)(edge.vertices)
+  let edge-test-path = (edge.draw)(edge.vertices)
-  let src-test-path = paths.draw-only-first-path-segment(test-path)
+  let src-test-path = paths.draw-only-first-path-segment(edge-test-path)
-  let tgt-test-path = paths.draw-only-last-path-segment(test-path)
+  let tgt-test-path = paths.draw-only-last-path-segment(edge-test-path)

   cetz.draw.hide({
     cetz.draw.intersections("__src__", snap-to.at(0) + src-test-path)